bflanagin/EduSteem/README.md

 #Build Instructions

-1. Install Qt from your repositories (if you are on a modern Linux Distro) or download the software from  [https://www.qt.io/developers/](url)
+ **for all clients** Install Qt from your repositories (if you are on a modern Linux Distro) or download the software from  [https://www.qt.io/developers/](url)

+#Desktop Version
+1. Make your way to the Desktop folder
+2. open the .pro file within Qt Creator
+3. Build

+#Mobile Version
+1. Make your way to the Mobile folder
 2. open the .pro file within Qt Creator
 3. Build